Pack3tL0ss/ConsolePi/README.md

 **The Following Applies to All Automated Installation methods**

-ConsolePi will optionally use pre-configured settings for the following if they are placed in the logged in users home-dir when the installer starts (i.e. /home/pi).
+ConsolePi will **optionally** use pre-configured settings for the following if they are placed in the logged in users home-dir when the installer starts (i.e. /home/pi) or in a 'ConsolePi_stage' subdir (i.e. /home/pi/ConsolePi_stage).
 This is optional, the installer will prompt for the information if not pre-configured.
+It will prompt you to verify either way.

 - ConsolePi.conf: This is the main configuration file where all ConsolePi.conf configurable settings are defined.
 If provided in the users home dir the installer will ask for verification then create the working config /etc/ConsolePi/ConsolePi.conf